maxcelant/leetcode/arrays/medium/Valid Sudoku.md

 ```

-#### Post-Attempt Thoughts
+#### Where did I go wrong?
 ---
-- Remember that tuples can be used as keys in a dictionary.
+Forgot that tuples can be used as keys in a dictionary.